Nishan8583/GoLang/README.md

-# Here lies the projects I have written in GO so far
-THis is still on going
+# A discord Bot library attempt is added